 What is an academic request?

-Current students, faculty, and staff at the University of Oregon or other Oregon institutes of higher education may request to view aerial photography for class work, teaching, or research related to their work at their institution.
+Current students, faculty, and staff at the University of Oregon may request to view aerial photography for class work, teaching, or research related to their work at the University of Oregon.
 We do not charge research fees for academic requests.
 Academic requestors may work with UO Libraries staff to scan photographs in the Libraries or pay to have Library staff deliver digital copies.

-How long does it take to priocess my request?
+How long does it take to process my request?